 Yuppies, shoulder-pads, sports cars and méthode champenoise abound in this cult 'glamour soap'.
 Gloss was NZ's answer to US soap Dynasty, with the Carrington oil scions replaced by the wealthy Redferns and their Auckland magazine empire.
 The series epitomised 80s excess, and became something of a guilty viewing pleasure.
 In this Rosemary McLeod-penned pilot, a 'Remuera Revisited' plot unfolds as Brad Redfern's plans to have a quiet wedding get waylaid by ex-wife Maxine.
 Schoolgirl Chelsea wags, listens to her Sony Walkman and gets an unorthodox haircut.

-Three years after debuting on A Haunting We Will Go, Count Homogenized makes a memorable re-entrance in this first episode of his own series, disguised as a movable charity bin.
-The episode has the simplicity of a good cartoon: essentially the Count endeavours to trick or talk his way past the local dairy owners, on his endless mission to make it to the milk supplies.
+Roughly four years after debuting on A Haunting We Will Go, Count Homogenized made a memorable re-entrance in his own series.
+This fifth episode has the simplicity of a good cartoon: disguised as a movable charity bin, the vampire endeavours to trick or talk his way past the local dairy owners, on his endless mission to make it to the milk supplies.
 Aside from Russell Smith in full comic flight as the Count, Lynda Milligan takes the New Zild accent in dramatic new directions as no-nonsense shopkeeper Rhonda Dearsley.

 Smash Palace is a Kiwi cinema classic and launched Roger Donaldson's American career.
 Al Shaw (a brilliant, brooding Bruno Lawrence) is a racing car driver who now runs a wrecker's yard in the shadow of Mount Ruapehu.
 His French wife Jacqui is unhappy there and leaves him, taking up with Al's best mate.
 When she restricts Al's access to his young daughter, his frustration explodes and he goes bush with the girl, desperate not to lose her too.
 "There's no road back" runs the tagline.
 New Yorker critic Pauline Kael called the film "amazingly accomplished".